 The Nominations Committee is chaired by Mr. George Galatariotis (non-Executive Director) and is composed of two other Directors, Messrs C. Koutsos (non-Executive Director) and A. Katsifos (non-Executive Director).
 All the members of the Committee are non-Executive Directors.
 The Nominations Committee is responsible for the selection and nomination of any new Director, for the Board's consideration.
 The Committee is responsible to carry out a selection process.
 Upon the appointment of a new Director, appropriate training is provided as required.
-In accordance with the Articles of Association of the Company and the Corporate Governance Code, three out of the eleven Directors of the Company (excluding the Executive Chairman of the Company) retire by rotation every year (each Director retires every three years) and, if eligible, may offer themselves for re-election.
+In accordance with the Articles of Association of the Company and the Corporate Governance Code, three out of the eleven Director retires every three years) and, if eligible, may offer themselves for re-election.
 The Board has set the 75th year of age as the year of retirement.